SKSEI12Jeddah/week_02-day_04-jquery-dom/README.md

 ## Lab: Diagram the DOM

-1. Diagram the DOM of this webpage.
+1. Diagram the DOM of [this webpage](https://web.ics.purdue.edu/~gchopra/class/public/pages/webdesign/05_simple.html)

 ## The Document Object